Want to Learn WordPress? Start with These Resources

 Similar to WP101, WP Apprentice is a video subscription service that covers WordPress basics for beginners.
 Their professional promise: anyone who watched their videos will have a solid understanding of WordPress in one hour.

-These courses offer simple, detailed explanations of how to build and customize a basic site with WordPress quickly.
+These courses offer simple, detailed explanations of how to quickly build and customize a basic site with WordPress.
 For a one-time fee, starting at $47, you can get access to upwards of 200 WordPress tutorials.

 The Tao of WordPress is a 300-page, comprehensive ebook about the WordPress platform.
-It covers a wide range of topics, such as web hosting, customizing your WordPress site, plugins, site performance and analytics, security, SEO, third-party software, and much more.
+It covers various topics, such as web hosting, customizing your WordPress site, plugins, site performance and analytics, security, SEO, third-party software, and much more.